 …

 In the centre of Rothesay you will find the impressive ruins of Rothesay Castle, built for the Stewarts of Scotland in the 13th century and cared for now by Historic Scotland.
-The impressive corner towers were added to the castle after the attempted invasion by the vikings in 1263, but today all nationalities are warmly welcomed across the drawbridge to visit the castle.
+The impressive corner towers were added to the castle after the attempted invasion by the Vikings in 1263, but today all nationalities are warmly welcomed across the drawbridge to visit the castle.

 Walk through the atmospheric ruins and visit the restored Gatehouse to see the displays that detail the history of this ancient building.
 You can even peer down into the windowless prison!